Meeting-BaaS/sdk-generator/SETUP-AUTOMATION.md

 To test the change detection:

-1. Modify the OpenAPI spec URL in `scripts/check-openapi-changes.js`
+1. Make a small change to the OpenAPI spec (if you control it)
 2. Run the workflow manually
 3. Verify it detects changes and regenerates the SDK